How to write an Issue Paper

 Note down your thoughts as they cross your mind as you also reflect on the topic.
 Think over the topic for some hours or rather sleep over it.

-The insights that will cross your mind will be important and worth taking note of.
+The insights that will cross your mind will be important and worth noting.

-Read and research more on the subject through sourcing books, articles, journals, and literary works which appear key and relevant to your work.
+Read and research more on the subject by sourcing books, articles, journals, and literary works which appear key and relevant to your work.
 As you read, take notes on the key points.

-As you do this, you have a second draft of the plan since you are more enlightened and knowledgeable on the subject.
+Doing this gives you a second draft of the plan since you are more enlightened and knowledgeable.
 This is what gives you the structure of the issue paper.
 It has the following:

 The introduction-This is a brief paragraph that has a hook ta draws the reader’s attention and introduces us to the topic.